tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Wed Nov 14 2007

-Alfred Hegmann (a 32-year-old White wealthy high school graduate) entered a church, ready to deliver a speech to religious people.
+Alfred Hegmann (a 32-year-old white wealthy high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Alfred Hegmann had extensive experience in preaching his views to theists.
 He was not afraid.
 As Alfred Hegmann entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Alfred Hegmann used practical experience and common sense to suggest that everyone is part of one Collective Consciousness.
 Alfred Hegmann argued that the Collective Consciousness was an impersonal force that can only be understood as a part of nature, similar to that of gravity.